AutomaticHourglass/AutomaticHourglass/_posts/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python.md

 ![[share_with_service_account.png]]
 ![]({{'assets/2024-02-14-A-Centralized-Queue-System-with-Terminal-and-Python/share_with_service_account.png' | relative_url}}){: .mx-auto.d-block :}

-*don't forget to add your service account as writer to the gsheet*
+*don't forget to add your service account as writer to the gsheet*{: .mx-auto.d-block :}

 This was the only python part needed, to read and write to gsheet.
 Feel free to make a pure bash implementation if you'd like (but make it simple please, otherwise, we know everything is possible..).